Disability Services

 What if my approved accommodations are somehow unsatisfactory?

 If a student discovers that the approved accommodation(s) are in any way unsatisfactory, the student must discuss the issue with the Associate Dean of Students/Disability Services representative in Student Services.
-The student must not, under any circumstances, discuss amendments to the approved accommodations with a Course Director or others in the student program or college.
+The student must not, under any circumstances, discuss amendments to the approved accommodations with a Course Director or others in the student's program or college.
 Students who require additions, deletions, and/or new accommodations must meet with the Associate Dean of Students/Disability Services representative in Student Services.

 Can my Course Director or others in my college/program grant me accommodations?

-No. A student’s Course Director or others within the college or program cannot approve accommodations.
+No. A student’s Course Director or others within the college or program cannot approve or authorize accommodations.
 Accommodations requests and approvals can only be made by the student through Student Services.
 While Course Directors may make allowances pursuant to a syllabus or course catalog, those allowances are of uniform applicability to all students, regardless of disability status, and are not accommodations and should not be construed as accommodations for a disability.

 Can accommodations be applied retroactively if I have just been diagnosed with a qualifying disability?